-PM-ADS Algorithms and Data Structures for Computational Science (compulsory module) 4 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students are familiar concepts and methods and are able to apply these practice.
-Development and analysis of algorithms a specifically for graph and clustering problems; e approximate algorithms for optimisation problems algorithms and linear programmes with rounding tech for large amounts of data, such as external memory algalgorithms and online algorithms. e independently in and their runtime, fficient exact and , such as greedy nniques; algorithms Module structure VU on Algorithms and Data Structures for Computations credits, 3 SSt. (pi) al Science: 4 ECTS Proof of performance: Passing of the continuous assessment course (pi) specific ECTS credits) ed in the module (4
+PM-ADS Algorithms and Data Structures for Computational Science (compulsory module) 4 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students are familiar with the following concepts and methods and are able to apply these independently in practice.
+Development and analysis of algorithms and their runtime, specifically for graph and clustering problems; efficient exact and approximate algorithms for optimisation problems, such as greedy algorithms and linear programmes with rounding techniques; algorithms for large amounts of data, such as external memory algorithms, streaming algorithms and online algorithms Module structure VU on Algorithms and Data Structures for Computational Science: 4 ECTS credits, 3 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) specifi ECTS credits) ed in the module (4 F PM-ACS Advanced Computational Science (compulsory module) 18 ECTS credits

-PM-ACS Advanced Computational Science 18 ECTS (compulsory module) credits Prerequisites none Module outcomes Students acquire advanced knowledge of central content computational science. ts and methods in
+Prerequisites none Module outcomes Students acquire advanced knowledge of central contents and methods in computational science.

-Module structure Subject to availability, students select courses comprising 18 ECTS credits in total from the following areas, whereas they have to obtain a minimum number of ECTS credits in each area: 1.
-At least 8 ECTS credits in subjects of natural sciences.
-Students can select from the master's programmes at the University of Vienna: • Courses from the master's programme in Astronomy in the areas of numerical methods and data science in astronomy and astrophysics. • Courses from the master's programmes in Biology and Molecular Biology in the areas of structural biology and computational biology, bioinformatics, molecular biology, genetics and developmental biology, microbiology and immunobiology, theoretical biology, evolutionary biology, ecology, microbial ecology as well as behavioural biology, neurobiology and cognitive biology. • Courses from the master's programme in Chemistry in the area of theoretical (bio)chemistry: quantum chemistry, reaction dynamics, molecular dynamics and cheminformatics. • Courses from the master's programme in Meteorology in the areas of modelling the atmosphere, the climate system and data analysis. • Courses from the master's programme in Drug Discovery and Development in the areas of pharmacoinformatics, data science in drug discovery, biophysics in drug discovery. • Courses from the master's programme in Physics-Core with relation to computational physics.
-2. At least 6 ECTS credits from Programming and Algorithms and/or Data Science.
-Students can select from the master's programmes at the University of Vienna: Proof of performance: Courses from the master's programme in Computer Science in the areas of algorithms, data analysis and parallel computing.
+Module structure Subject to availability, students select courses comprising 18 ECTS credits in total from the following areas, whereas they have to obtain a minimum number of ECTS credits in each area: At least 8 ECTS credits in subjects of natural sciences.
+Students can select from the master's programmes at the University of Vienna: Courses from the master's programme in Astronomy in the areas of numerical methods and data science in astronomy and astrophysics.
+Courses from the master's programmes in Biology and Molecular Biology in the areas of structural biology and computational biology, bioinformatics, molecular biology, genetics and developmental biology, microbiology and immunobiology, theoretical biology, evolutionary biology, ecology, microbial ecology as well as behavioural biology, neurobiology and cognitive biology.
+Courses from the master's programme in Chemistry in the area of theoretical (bio)chemistry: quantum chemistry, reaction dynamics, molecular dynamics and cheminformatics.
+Courses from the master's programme in Meteorology in the areas of modelling the atmosphere, the climate system and data analysis.
+Courses from the master's programme in Drug Discovery and Development in the areas of pharmacoinformatics, data science in drug discovery, biophysics in drug discovery.
+Courses from the master's programme in Physics-Core with relation to computational physics.
+Courses from the master's programme in Computer Science in the areas of algorithms, data analysis and parallel computing.
 Courses from the master's programme in Data Science in the areas of machine learning, statistics, mathematics, optimisation methods, if the student has not already completed these in part I of the degree programme in the form of an alternative compulsory module in the area of data science.
 The courses that can be selected for this module will be announced in the course directory.
-Passing of all course examinations (npi) and/or continuous assessment courses (pi) specified in the module (18 ECTS credits in total)
+Proof of performance: Passing of all course examinations (npi) and/or continuous assessment courses (pi) specified in the module (18 ECTS credits in total)